Who can be a Police Unity Tour Member?

 How do I get back from Washington, D.C. after the ride and the Candlelight Vigil is over?

-You are responsible for your own transportation arrangements.
+You are responsible for your own return transportation arrangements.
 This applies both to those who will be returning home from the Memorial after the arrival ceremony and those staying in Washington, D. C. on the nights of May 12th and 13th.